ArisuAbhilash/weekday-finder/README.md

 ## 🌟Weekday Finder

-As Flask-based web application  that effortlessly calculates the day of the week for any date you throw at it, using the magic of Zeller's Congruence formula.
+A Flask-based web application  that effortlessly calculates the day of the week for any date you throw at it, using the magic of Zeller's Congruence formula.
 As a bonus, it checks if the year is a leap year! 🚀